 Reggie Jackson in the 1977 World Series

+In Game 6, Jackson did the unimaginable, hitting three home runs, and helping his new team beat the Dodgers in Game 6.
 Reggie Jackson was traded to the Yankees from the Orioles in 1977, and the team’s superb talent during that season led them to the World Series.
-In Game Six, Jackson did the unimaginable, hitting three home runs, and helping his new team beat the Dodgers in Game 6.
 Jackson’s performance also gave the Yankees the momentum to beat the Dodgers once again in Game 7, winning them the title of World Series Champions.
 Jackson’s talents in this fall series enabled him to earn the nickname “Mr. October.”

 Bill Buckner’s Blunder

-While most of the moments that define the history of baseball involve miraculous plays on the field with historical significance and a legendary legacy, Bill Buckner’s involvement in Game Six of the 1986 World Series goes down as the greatest blunder in the history of the sport.
-Buckner was the first baseman for the Boston Red Sox, and Boston was on the verge of bringing the Curse of the Bambino to a close against the New York Mets.
-However, with one out between the 1986 Red Sox and immortality, Bill Buckner allowed an easy ground ball off the bat of Mookie Wilson to go clean through his legs and bring in the game-winning run home for the Mets.
-The Red Sox would go on to lose Game Seven, and fans in Boston regarded this as one of the many instances in which the famed “Curse of the Bambino” reared its ugly head on the baseball diamond.
+With one out between the 1986 Red Sox and immortality, Bill Buckner allowed an easy ground ball off the bat of Mookie Wilson to go clean through his legs and bring in the game-winning run home for the Mets.
+The Red Sox would go on to lose Game 7, and fans in Boston regarded this as one of the many instances in which the famed “Curse of the Bambino” reared its ugly head on the baseball diamond.
 Buckner became the most hated man in Boston, even receiving death threats, and was released in the middle of the next season.
-Buckner wouldn’t return to Fenway Park until 2008, when he threw out the first pitch to thunderous applause, and the Red Sox would not win a World Series for another 18 years, finally breaking the curse in 2004.

 Timeline of Events